skhaz/awesome-qt/README.md

 - [Software](#software)

 ## Binding
-* [PyQt](http://www.riverbankcomputing.com/software/pyqt/) - PyQt is a set of Python v2 and v3 bindings for Digia's Qt application framework and runs on all platforms supported by Qt including Windows, MacOS/X and Linux.
+* [PyQt](http://www.riverbankcomputing.com/software/pyqt/) - PyQt is a set of Python v2 and v3 bindings for Qt and runs on all platforms supported by Qt including Windows, MacOS/X and Linux.
 PyQt5 supports Qt v5.
-PyQt4 supports Qt v4 and will build against Qt v5.
-The bindings are implemented as a set of Python modules and contain over 620 classes.
 * [PySide](http://qt-project.org/wiki/PySide) - The PySide project provides LGPL-licensed Python bindings for the Qt.
 It also includes complete toolchain for rapidly generating bindings for any Qt-based C++ class hierarchies.

 ## Compression